History of aGPSS

 Due to problems with accessing the server from other countries and server overloading, when many students ran aGPSS simultaneously, there was a demand for a stand-alone version for Windows on a CD.
 This version eventually replaced the Web version and it was then found suitable to change the name to aGPSS, stressing it is meant to be the first simulation system for beginners.

 The development efforts continue.
-The most recent additions are an easy-to-use interface to Proof animation, allowing also for automatic animation with dynamic block statistics, and an aGPSS version for the Macintosh.
+The most recent addition is an aGPSS version for the Macintosh.